Lookout Mountain

-Lookout Mountain is a mountain ridge located at the northwest corner of the U.S. state of Georgia, the northeast corner of Alabama, and along the southeastern Tennessee state line in Chattanooga.
+Lookout Mountain is a mountain ridge at the northwest corner of the U.S. state of Georgia, the northeast corner of Alabama, and along the southeastern Tennessee state line in Chattanooga.
 Lookout Mountain was the scene of the 18th-century "Last Battle of the Cherokees" in this area during the Nickajack Expedition.
 On November 24, 1863, during the American Civil War, the Battle of Lookout Mountain took place here.

 Name

-The name appears on maps as early as Mathew Carey's 1795 "Map of The Tennassee Government."
+The name appears on maps as early as Mathew Carey's 1795 "Map of The Tennessee Government."

 Geography

 Northern and eastern slopes and summit

 Lookout Mountain and Sand Mountain (to the southwest) make up a large portion of the southernmost end of the Cumberland Plateau.
 The area was lifted from an ancient sea, and worn down by erosion for millions of years.
-The summit, called "High Point", is located just east of Thompsonville in Walker County, Georgia, with an elevation of 2392 ft above sea level.
+The summit, called "High Point", is just east of Thompsonville in Walker County, Georgia, with an elevation of 2392 ft above sea level.
 The foothills of the mountain extend into Chickamauga and Chattanooga National Military Park.

 The caves of Ruby Falls are in Lookout Mountain, and the rock formations of the "City of Rocks" (or Rock City) attraction are situated on the ridge.
 The area is home to the Lookout Mountain Incline Railway, Covenant College, and a hang-gliding school.
-Lookout Mountain is one of the Chattanooga area's most visited tourist attractions.
+Lookout Mountain is one of Chattanooga's most visited tourist attractions.

 Civil War-related landmarks include "Point Park", operated by the National Park Service, and the Cravens House.
 Nearby are Georgia's Cloudland Canyon and Cloudland Canyon State Park.

 Southern and western slopes

 The southwestern section of Lookout Mountain is in northeastern Alabama.
 The Little River flows over the mountain in Little River Canyon National Preserve and the DeSoto Falls in DeSoto State Park.
-The Noccalula Falls Park, featuring a pioneer village showcasing several nineteenth-century homes, is located at the southern terminus of Lookout Mountain, in Gadsden, Alabama.
+The Noccalula Falls Park, featuring a pioneer village showcasing several nineteenth-century homes, is at the southern terminus of Lookout Mountain, in Gadsden, Alabama.
 Local legend claims that the 90-foot falls' namesake, Noccalula, jumped to her death because she could not marry the man she loved.

 White water sports and rock-climbing (offering views of the Coosa River Basin) are this area's key attractions.

 Seven states

-From the "Rock City" point, a marker claims that seven U.S. states could be seen: Tennessee, Kentucky, Virginia, South Carolina, North Carolina, Georgia, and Alabama.
+From the "Rock City" point, a marker claims that seven U.S. states can be seen: Tennessee, Kentucky, Virginia, South Carolina, North Carolina, Georgia, and Alabama.
 The claim is repeated on numerous barn roofs in the surrounding area.
 No scientific investigation has upheld this claim.